agronholm/cbor2/docs/usage.rst

 -----------------

-In order to support reading multiple objects concatenated in a file stream with low overhead you can use `~cbor2.decoder.CBORStreamDecoder` which is a context manager wrapper for the decoder that yields decoded items indefinitely::
+In order to support reading multiple objects concatenated in a file stream with low overhead you can use `~cbor2.decoder.StreamDecoder` which is a context manager wrapper for the decoder that yields decoded items indefinitely::

-    from cbor2 import CBORStreamDecoder
+    from cbor2 import StreamDecoder

-    with open('myfile.cbor', 'rb') as f:
-        with CBORStreamDecoder(f) as cursor:
+    with StreamDecoder(filename='stream.cbor') as cursor:
         for item in cursor:
             print(item)

 This will raise an exception if any item fails to decode but ends gracefully when the stream ends.